Reducing Stochastic Games to Semidefinite Program Feasibility: Preliminaries

 The reward $\chi = g(\sigma^*,\tau^*)$ is called the \emph{value} of the game.
 In order to make these games computationally tractable, we suppose that the weights and the probability distributions at nodes in $\Randvertices$ are rational.
 The nodes of the graph are also called the \emph{states} of the game.

 A \emph{simple stochastic game} is a special case of a stochastic mean payoff game.
 In this game, every node in $\Randvertices$ has out-degree exactly two and the probability distribution at every such node is $(1/2,1/2)$.
 Furthermore, the graph is equipped with two special terminal states called $\Win$ and $\Lose$.
 These states are absorbing, i.e., $\Win$ has only one outgoing edge that goes back to $\Win$ and $\Lose$ has only one outgoing edge that goes back to $\Lose$.
 The weight of the edge going from $\Win$ to $\Win$ is equal to $1$, while the weight of all of the other edges of the graph is equal to $0$.
 In this case, the mean payoff reward of player Max is simply the probability that the pawn reaches the winning state, $g(\sigma,\tau)_u = \mathbb{P}^{u}_{\sigma,\tau}(\text{Reach}(\Win))$.
-A simple stochastic game is called \emph{stopping} if for every initial position $u \in V$ and every pair of policies $(\sigma,\tau)$, the pawn reaches a terminal state with probability one, $\mathbb{P}^{u}_{\sigma,\tau}(\text{Reach}(\Win,\Lose)) = 1$.
-In other words, the game is stopping if the Markov chain obtained by fixing any pair of policies has only two recurrent classes, namely $\{\Win\}$ and $\{\Lose\}$.